 Our main interpretation for the above results is that Yugoslavian returning refugees were able to increase the productivity of industries they worked in while in Germany thanks to the knowhow and experience they acquired abroad.
-In this section we proceed to rule out alternative explanations and do so by reestimating specification (1), this time interacting the term $treat_p \times after_t$ with three different product characteristics.
+In this section we proceed to rule out alternative explanations and do so by re-estimating specification (1), this time interacting the term $treat_p \times after_t$ with different product characteristics.
 First, we look at differentiated versus homogenous and reference-priced goods, using the definition of Rauch (1999) (i.e., a dummy variable).
-Second, we use the physical capital intensity level of each product,, as defined by Nunn (2007) using data from the NBER-CES Manufacturing Industry Database of Becker et al. (2013).
-Third, we use human capital intensity taken from Shirotori et al. (2010) to study whether there is a differential relationship between migrants and products with different knowledge intensities.
-These last two variables are continuous, and we standardize them to have zero mean and a standard deviation of one.
+Second, we use the physical capital intensity level of each product, as defined by Nunn (2007) using data from the NBER-CES Manufacturing Industry Database of Becker et al. (2013).
+Third, we also include the upstreamness measure from Antràs et al. (2012) which quantifies average distance from final use for each product.53 Fourth, we use human capital intensity taken from Shirotori et al. (2010) to study whether there is a differential relationship between migrants and products with different knowledge intensities.
+These last three variables are continuous, and we standardize them to have zero mean and a standard deviation of one.
+We report only 2SLS results to avoid redundancy.
+Given that these variables have certain level of correlation in between them, our estimation includes all of them simultaneously (though results are robust to including them separately, too).

 First, we address the possibility that the results are driven by the ability of migrants to lower trade transaction costs, making exports are more likely upon their return.
-This is what we check in Panel A of Table 8, which interacts the treatment with a dummy indicating whether the product is differentiated as defined by Rauch (1999).
+This is what we check in the second row of Table 9, which interacts the treatment with a dummy indicating whether the product is differentiated.
 At first, we should not worry much about this possibility, given that our dependent variable already excludes exports to Germany.
 However, a concern remains if some of these migrants instead of returning to Yugoslavia migrated to third countries, and the increases in exports we are catching are induced by the decrease in transaction costs between Yugoslavian countries and, say, Austria or Belgium.
-However, as can be seen, the effect for differentiated products (those that are more likely to react to changes in trade transaction costs) is not different than for homogenous products (except for column 1 where the interaction under consideration is statistically significant, but this is not robust across the different linear transformations in columns 2 and 3).
-Thus, we do not have enough evidence to support an interpretation based on decreasing trade transaction costs.
-Recall also that from the previous section, the results are partly driven by new exports to new regions such as Latin America where there are virtually no immigrants from former Yugoslavian countries.
+However, as can be seen, the effect for differentiated products (those that are more likely to react to changes in trade transaction costs) is barely statistically different than zero, but most importantly for our purposes, we cannot reject the hypothesis that it is statistically different than the estimator in the first row, which corresponds to homogenous goods.
+Thus, there is no evidence to support an interpretation based on decreasing trade transaction costs.

 Second, according to some of the most traditional trade models based on capital and labor endowments, our results could be driven by the fact that an inflow of workers into the economy could result into the export basket shifting towards labor intensive goods (Rybczynski, 1955).
-Yet, the results are not different for goods at different levels in the scale of capital intensity (denoted by KI), as seen in Panel B of Table 8.
+Yet, the results are not different for goods at different levels in the scale of capital intensity (denoted by ki), as seen in the third row of Table 9.
+In that sense, our results are not explained by scaled effects driven by a larger influx of workers into the economy.